1-Archit-1/1-Archit-1/README.md

 ---

-I'm a backend-focused engineer who loves wrangling complex data, designing efficient algorithms, and building scalable platforms.
-Whether it's dialing in database performance or architecting a new system from scratch — I enjoy solving hard problems from the ground up.
+I'm a backend-focused engineer who loves building scalable client-facing products and working with complex data and.
+Whether it's dialing in data system performance or architecting a new system, I enjoy solving hard problems from the ground up.

-Currently working as a **Software Engineer — Catastrophe Modeling** at **Zurich Insurance Group**, building data pipelines and modeling infrastructure for large-scale risk systems.
+Currently working as a **Software Engineer** in **Catastrophe Modeling** at **Zurich Insurance Group**, building data pipelines and modeling infrastructure for large-scale risk systems.

 ---

-## ⚙️ Tech Stack
+## Tech Stack

 **Languages**